nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.load_ack

-  This allows the MCU to specify a payload to be allocated into the TX FIFO buffer for use on a specific data pipe.
   This payload will then be appended to the automatic acknowledgment (ACK) packet that is sent when fresh data is received on the specified pipe.
 See `read_ack()` on how to fetch a received custom ACK payloads.